 There are several other cycling events held in the county during the year.
 We will add dates etc as and when we

 There are ten routes listed, six are on road and four are mountain bike routes.
 They cover an area from Ceibwr Bay and Moylgrove in the north, LLanychaer and

 Canaston Woods Cycle trails

 Purpose built Mountain biking trails have been laid out in Canaston Woods, the trails are well signed and traffic free.
-Amongst the tranquility and beauty of the woods are family trails which are surfaced and more difficult and fun unsurfaced bridleways.
+Amongst the tranquillity and beauty of the woods are family trails which are surfaced and more difficult and fun unsurfaced bridleways.

 The Landsker Cycle Ways

-The Landsker Cycle Ways are a network of 136 miles of signed road routes split up into thirteen rides of between three and twenty five miles.
+The Landsker Cycle Ways are a network of 136 miles of signed road routes split up into thirteen rides of between three and twenty-five miles.
 The northern Route from Whitland through Llanboidy and Efailwen to Canaston Bridge are the hardest riding as the road winds up and down the rolling wooded valleys of that area.
-From Canaston Bridge to Pembroke the route meanders through the woods besides the remote, windswept, agricultural land of the Angle peninsula.
-From Stackpole there is a choice of the coastal route through Manobier and Tenby or the inland route through Lamphey to Saundersfoot.
+From Canaston Bridge to Pembroke the route meanders through the woods beside the remote, windswept, agricultural land of the Angle peninsula.
+From Stackpole, there is a choice of the coastal route through Manobier and Tenby or the inland route through Lamphey to Saundersfoot.
 Once again there is a comprehensive tour of the best of South Pembrokeshire.
 For further information on these trails telephone: 01834 860965 or go to our links page for the Landsker Borderlands link.

 The Last Invasion of Britain

 The fourteen-mile route along the Goodwick Fishguard area.
 This is the site of the last invasion of Britain.
 There are steep hills on this route the hardest being out of Goodwick.
 The section from LLanwnda to